marcusca10/GenericScimConnector/README.md

 ## Prerequisites

 Outline the required components and tools that a user might need to have on their machine in order to run the sample.
 This can be anything from frameworks, SDKs, OS versions or IDE releases.
+Visual Studio with .NET core
+For using the tests Jmeter, blazemeter, or equivelent is required.

 ## Setup

 Explain how to prepare the sample once the user clones or downloads the repository.
 The section should outline every step necessary to install dependencies and set up any settings (for example, API keys and output folders).
+Placing all the files in a new folder is all that is needed.

 ## Runnning the sample

 Outline step-by-step instructions to execute the sample and see its output.
 Include steps for executing the sample from the IDE, starting specific services in the Azure portal or anything related to the overall launch of the code.
+The solution is in the ScimReferenceApi folder and can be built and run from VisualStudio.
+Either locally for testing purposes with IIS Express or it can be published to Azure as a web app.
+All the enpoints are are at the host /api/ directory and can be interacted with the standard HTTP requests. eg {host}/api/Users can take a GET reequest that will return all users.
+The /api/ route can be changed at the top of each controller.
+Also included in the repository is a .jmx file that can be used with Jmeter or other simialr tools for validation purposes.
+Currently the http request defaults is set to send requests to https://scimreferenceapi19.azurewebsites.net/ but will need to be changed to your specific URI.
+All the tests pass with the code in the repo and check CRUD for users and groups along with pagination, filtering, and attribute filtering.
+Any changes to the source code should at least pass all the sample tests.

 ## Key concepts

 Provide users with more context on the tools and services used in the sample.
 Explain some of the code that is being used and how services interact with each other.
+This reference code was developed as a .Net core MVC web API for SCIM provisioning.
+There are three main folders for the logic of implementing SCIM: Schemas, Controllers, and Protocol.
+The Schemas folder includes the models for the resources User and Group along with some abstract classes like Schematized for shared functionality.
+Schemas also contains an Attributes folder which contains the class definitions for complex attributes of Users and Groups. eg address
+The Controllers folder contains the controllers for the various SCIM endpoints.
+Here again the Users and Groups are the most important aspect to consider as SCIM was designed for resource provisioning.
+Both resource controllers include 7 main functions for the HTTP verbs pertaining to CRUD for the resource.
+The Protocol folder contains the code for actions relating to the way resources are returned according to the SCIM RFC.
+Such as returning multiple resources as a list or returning only specific resources based on a filter.
+Here there is also the most of the logic.
+For example FilterExpression contians the logic for turning a querry into a list of linked lists of single filters.
+There is also the logic for turning a patch request into an operation with attributes pertating to the value path and the type of operation that can then be used to apply changes to resource objects.
+Currently the user extension enterpriseUser is handled at the user endpoint as well by checking the schemas included with a post to determine the type of user.
+Therefore to add another extension one would have to include another schema with it and check for its existance in the post as well.

 ## Contributing